 Who and How to Approach?

-Many radio and television stations have a contact us page like this one here.
+Many radio and television stations have a contact page on their websites, feel free to reach out .
 Depending on what you have in mind, you can offer a contest of some kind or just request an interview.
 Whatever you choose, make sure to perfect your query/pitch letter before clicking send.
 It would be wise to approach the producers (if you want an interview) or the marketing department (if you only want to run a contest) to get an actual response.
 If that information isn’t easy to find on the site, Google it.
 That’s how I found the producer of the local morning show in my town.
 This takes determination and patience but if you’re successful, you’ll get some publicity and that’s impressive for an author of any stripe.